Kmedrano101/report_utils/docs/db_context.md

 # Database Context for Text-to-SQL

-Prepared for SQL-focused LLMs (e.g., SQLCoder via Ollama) so natural-language queries can be translated into safe, accurate SQL against the `madison_iot` database.
+Prepared for SQL-focused LLMs (e.g., Qwen2.5-Coder via Ollama) so natural-language queries can be translated into safe, accurate SQL against the `madison_iot` database.

 ## Connection Profile